smalos/nuBuilder4-Code-Library/codelib/object_calc_formula_not_readonly/README.md

 You have created a (complex) formula and want to edit it later?
 Unfortunately, the formula field is readonly, so that changes are not possible.
 You have to re-create the whole formula...
-Calling enableFormulaField() in the Header will activate the formula field permanently.
+Calling enableFormulaField() in the Header will enable the formula field permanently.

 <p align="left">
   <img src="screenshots/formula_not_readonly.png">
 </p>

-☛  Add this JavaScript code in the Header (❓ [Home ► Setup](/common/setup_header.gif)).
+☛  Add this JavaScript code in the Header (❓ [Home ► Setup](/codelib/common/setup_header.gif)).
 Click Save and log in again.

 ```javascript
 // Make the Formula Field (Object -> Calc Tab) not readonly